 A tax receipt may be issued by York University Division of Advancement based on the criteria below.

 Estimates of the value of a gift of materials are acceptable to Revenue Canada if they reflect the fair market value of the items as determined by an independent expert.
 Estimates of the value of the gift are made after materials have been accepted and are the property of York University.

 - Receipts will be issued only for materials valued at $750 or more.

 - Library staff may provide valuations for gifts with a fair market value of less than $1,000 if they are knowledgeable in the field and qualified to appraise the gift at its fair market value.

-- In all cases when the value is more than $1,000, and in some other cases, the University Librarian or delegate will arrange for an evaluation by an external appraiser.
+- In all cases when the value is more than $1,000, and in some other cases, the Dean of Libraries or delegate will arrange for an evaluation by an external appraiser.

 - Publications acquired using funds from York University (such as a Personal Expense Reimbursement account) may be transferred to the Libraries if they meet its acquisition criteria, but they will not qualify for a tax receipt.

 Make a Gift Now

 Thank you for supporting York University Libraries.